 Telisa Franklin has spent much of her adult life making the impossible seem possible.
-Since graduating from Craigmont High School in 1993, she’s gone on to become an entrepreneur, floral designer, philanthropist, TV talk show host, radio host, author, licensed minister, and motivational speaker.
+Since graduating from Craigmont High School in 1993, she’s gone on to become an entrepreneur, floral designer, cultural festival producer, philanthropist, TV talk show host, radio host, author, licensed minister and motivational speaker.

 It is in the area of motivational speaking that Telisa has found her calling.
 When opportunity avails itself, for example, she is on the move sending out positive vibes and encouraging God’s people of various persuasions – the young and elderly alike – to reach deep within themselves to find their purpose in life.